whitneyburton/portfolios/students/1804-front/james-burbage/20180608-james-burbage-m1.markdown

 * Advanced Beginner Can articulate what is going on in the overall codebase and uses the correct terminology some of the time.
 * Proficient Can articulate what is going on in the codebase, line by line, using the correct terminology most of the time.
 Developer can speak to and answer questions that utilize technical vocabulary.

+#### My Feedback

+ * James did a great job of staying focused and identifying attainable goals to accomplish for our project.
+Moving forward your pairings will be more successful with keeping an open mind and thinking out your process with your partner.
+These projects are meant to make us better, and your partner wants to get better just as much as you, so I would be empathetic to your partner in those regards.

 ### 2DoBox

 * [GitHub URL](https://github.com/laurakwhit/2DoBox-Pivot)